 Lyons, owner of The Glass House, underscored the glass's sheer strength by noting how it may look fragile but “it is a powerful material made from earth and fire that can survive through time for thousands of years.
 Glass lends itself to conceptual art and represents the strength and power in this monument very well.
 Now the glass bears scars as many women do, adding depth and beauty while reflecting strength.”

-In fact, just as blown glass changes in its biological state, it figuratively reflects the adverse experience and the process of working with trauma - which often affect transformative and profound changes in sensory and thinking processes.
+In fact, just as blown glass changes in its biological state, it figuratively reflects the adverse experience and the process of working with trauma - which often affects transformative and profound changes in sensory and thinking processes.
 So it makes sense to assume there's a feedback mechanism at play where biological modalities are intimately interfused to other states of being - another inspiration to create a monument that could be therapeutically touched and felt by offering sensory engagement and expression.

 The community-wide initiative has created public spaces for survivors to reconnect to their communities and invites vital, often private, conversations to more public platforms so that communities can heal from collective trauma, gain insight, and move towards a world free from gender-based violence.
 Since the start of the Renfrew project in 2016, over 1500 people have gathered in large and small groups to build 10 pebble mosaics across Ontario.

 (Editor's note): During our two-year residence in North Bay, we lived a couple of blocks from where this picture was taken.
 It shows the unveiling of the North Bay Pebble Mosaic at Fisher Street Park in July of 2019, in conjunction with the Amelia Rising Sexual Assault Centre of Nipissing.
 Hidden on the underside of the stones, which form the six-foot in diameter monument, are the names of survivors and personal messages of hope.
 For more info check out:

 by Katerina Fretwell